 Our core team looks forward to working with you!

 Karen Pavlicin is Elva Resa Publishing’s founder and publisher, directing all business operations.
 She also owns and operates Military Family Books, our independent bookstore and wholesale distributor.
 Her business leadership experience spans decades in the book, magazine, and music industries as well as community-based advocacy programs.

 Karen is the primary point of contact for all state and federal buyers.
 She has more than 25 years of experience working with government procurement processes and regulations.

-An innovative industry leader, Karen is the incoming board chair of the Independent Book Publishers Association (IBPA), the largest US independent publishing trade association.
+An innovative industry leader, Karen is board chair of the Independent Book Publishers Association (IBPA), the largest US independent publishing trade association.
 An IBPA board member since July 2018, she has held leadership positions on the IBPA Editorial Advisory Committee and IBPA Executive Committee.
 During her board tenure, she actively served on a number of board task forces and planning teams, including the Diversity, Equity, and Inclusion (DEI) Task Force and Publishing University Task Force.